VitorCora/MassDeployV1S-WP/README.md

 * Steps to create and allow public access of the agent in the Step #####

 # Create an IAM role to enable EC2 to access AWS System Manager

+** Further tests and analysis on my environment proved that the IAM role doesn`t need to be added to the instance, this pre requisite may be avoided for the sake of time

 Go to the **IAM** service on your AWS console and click on **Roles**
  - https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/roles